Skip to content

 4 Q2296770-5 Q2296770 thomas clifford, 1st baron chudleigh thomas chudleigh thomas chudleigh 1630-08-01 devon tq13 8df None politician

-When defining the settings object, simply pass your deterministic rules into blocking_rules_to_generate_predictions.
+When defining the settings object, specity your deterministic rules in the blocking_rules_to_generate_predictions key.

-For a deterministic linkage, the entire linkage methodology is based on these rules, so there is no need to define comparisons nor any other parameters required for model training in a probabilistic model.
+For a deterministic linkage, the linkage methodology is based solely on these rules, so there is no need to define comparisons nor any other parameters required for model training in a probabilistic model.

 ],